saipraveen-ai/AI-ML/Module1/README.md

-# Module 1: Foundations of AI and LLMs
+# Module 1: Foundations of AI and Machine Learning

 ## Overview
-This module introduces the foundational concepts of AI and Large Language Models (LLMs).
-It also covers the use of LangGraph for creating generative AI language models and autonomous agents.
+This module establishes a solid understanding of AI and Machine Learning (ML) concepts without delving deeply into Python syntax.
+It also introduces foundational concepts of Large Language Models (LLMs) and their applications.

 ## Topics Covered
+- Overview of AI, ML, and Deep Learning
+- Supervised vs. Unsupervised Learning
+- Key Algorithms: Regression, Classification, Clustering
+- Model Evaluation Metrics
 - Introduction to AI and its applications
 - Overview of Large Language Models (LLMs)
 - Understanding transformers and attention mechanisms